maxtwotouch/iGym/web-app/README.md

 4. Open the browser and go to `http://localhost:3000/`

 # Running frontend and backend in docker development environment:
-1. Run `docker-compose up --build`
+1. Run `docker-compose -f docker-compose.test.yml up --build`
 2. Frontned is running on `http://localhost:3000/`, backend is running on `http://localhost:8000/`

 The development environment is now running in docker.
 The frontend is running on port 3000 and the backend is running on port 8000.